chaosloth/flex-wallboard/README.md

 # Real-time Dashboard

-Real-time dashboard to show statistics in real-time.
+⚡️ Real-time dashboard ⚡️ to show statistics in on common displays or your other monitor

 Stats are stored in a Twilio Sync document to which all clients are subscribed by the sync client API.